AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Alternative Test Cases:**
 - Shifting the window to a desired position.
-- Maximizing or minimizing window.
+- Maximizing the window and restoring the window from maximized state.
 - Changing the divider position between *Today's Meeting Panel* and other UI components.

 Alternative test cases should have similar expected results.